 II.
 TEAM REQUIREMENTS FOR AN “OFFICIAL GAME”:

-3. In order to meet the requirements for an “official game” and the League’s preference for at least a 10 player lineup with eight (8) men and two (2) women, the League will provide, if possible, up to three “substitute players” for a team that has less than 10 roster players available.
+3. To meet the requirements for an “official game” and the League’s preference for at least a 10-player lineup with eight (8) men and two (2) women, the League will provide, if possible, up to two “substitute players” for a team that has less than 10 roster players available.
 A pitcher can be provided for a team without an experienced pitcher regardless of the number of roster players available.
-A team with less than two (2) women may pick up enough women to have two (2), and a team with less than eight (8) men, may pick up enough to have eight (8); A maximum of three (3) total pick-up players is permitted.
-A team picking up men to have eight (8), must play eight (8) men on defense.
+A team with less than two (2) women may pick up enough women to have two (2), and a team with less than seven (7) men, may pick up enough to have seven (7) men.
+A maximum of two (2) total pick-up players is permitted.
+A team picking up men to have seven (7) must play seven (7) men on defense.

-A. All “substitute players” must be “eligible players” as described under Section I (Paragraphs 1 & 2).
+A. All “substitute players” must be “roster players” as described under Section I (Paragraphs 1 & 2).

 B. Each team will have a minimum of ten (10) positions in their batting order with a minimum of two (2) female batting positions.
 A team with less than ten (10) actual players must take an automatic out in the batting order for the missing player(s) using either the designation “MM” (missing male) or “MF” (missing female), as appropriate.
 A team with at least ten (10) players and only one (1) female must also take an automatic out (MF) somewhere in the batting order.